PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/black/19/answer_error_test_3.md

     return before, 0
 ```

-Explanation of the fix:
-- The code now counts the number of newlines in the `current_line.prefix` instead of using a hardcoded number.
-- It checks if the `current_line.depth` is non-zero and applies the constraint of at most 1 newline.
-- The rest of the code remains the same.

-With this fix, the program should pass the failed test case without affecting other successful test cases.
+With this fix, the program should pass the failed test without affecting other successful tests.